Are you swimming in zucchini yet?

 Once you smell it, you'll never forget it.

 Bee Balm starts flowering now and will last throughout the summer.

 When John Bartram was exploring North America, he made contact with the Native Americans who shared with him that they brewed a tea with bee balm to treat chills and fever.
 He called it Oswego.

 But, it was made with Monarda.
-After the Boston tea party, the colonists needed something to drink and Oswego tea tasted pretty good and it also helped with sore throat’s and headaches.
+After the Boston tea party, the colonists needed something to drink, and Oswego tea tasted pretty good, and it also helped with sore throats and headaches.

-Manarda is considered both a flower and an herb.
+Monarda is considered both a flower and an herb.

 And in the fall, you can harvest the leaves and dry them and store them for later - when you want to make your own Oswego tea.